 If I am being sexually harassed, what should I do?

-- Note each detail of the harassing (date, time, witnesses, significant events, physical and emotional responses), and gather evidence (when you have permission to do so).
+- Note each detail of the harassment (date, time, witnesses, significant events, physical and emotional responses), and gather evidence (when you have permission to do so).

 - Use a complaint or grievance system if one is available to you.
 This may help involve the harasser’s supervisors.
 Make a copy of the complaint you submit and be aware that your complaint may not be kept confidential.